This post may contain affiliate links.

 - Preheat oven according to package or recipe.

 - Lay out each crescent roll dough.
-Place Brie, 4-5 Pomegranate arils and a sprinkle of Rosemary.
-(I just used a pinch for each, but add as much or as little as you like.)
+Place a piece of brie, 4-5 Pomegranate arils and a sprinkle of rosemary close to the wide edge.

-- Roll into crescents and line on a parchment lined baking sheet.
+- Roll tightly into crescents and line on a parchment lined baking sheet.

 - Bake for 9-12 minutes or according to your package instructions, until golden brown.